The Boston Foundation and TUGG offer the following answers for informational purposes only. None of the following should

 What if my company is acquired?

 If your company is acquired you can choose to open a Donor Advised Fund for yourself and/or with your company at the Boston Foundation.
 The acquisition agreement will typically include some purchase offer to existing shareholders.
 Pledge 1% Boston will meet with you to discuss your philanthropic options as you near an exit event or at any time you wish.
 This strategy session and consultation could result in you starting a Donor Advised Fund at the Boston Foundation or other entity, directly supporting specific nonprofits, starting a corporate foundation – or a combination of these options.

 If your company is acquired you can also choose to begin a Donor advised fund with the Boston Foundation.
 Donor advised funds are a philanthropic vehicle that offers donors the chance to make an irrevocable charitable contribution, receive immediate tax recognition for the contribution, while grant-making to eligible 501(c)(3) organizations throughout the life of the fund.
 You can make grants from the fund and also add to the fund at any time.

-How do I convince my board of advisors that my company should participate?
+How do I convince my board that my company should participate?

 Here are a couple of resources to help you present the concept of Pledge 1% Boston to your Board of Advisors: